 Among the languages spoken in Central Asia are Kyrgyz, Kazakh, Krakalpak, Tajik, Turkmen, Uzbek and Russian.
 Russian is spoken by 260 million people in Asia making it the fourth most widely spoken language in Asia after Chinese, Hindi and English.

 In Western Asia the most widely spoken languages are Turkish, Persian and Arabic, with each language having over 70 million speakers in the region.
 Kurdish, Hebrew, Azerbaijani, Armenian, and Aramaic follow as the next largest language groups.

 Translating Asian Languages

 Asia is a continent with many vastly different writing systems from Chinese characters to the Arabic alphabet.
 Some writing systems use an alphabet, while some use an abjad, where symbols only stand for consonants not vowels.
 Other writing systems like abugidas and syllabary systems are more focused on expressing syllables.
 Other languages in Asia have logogram writing systems, where an entire word is represented with a singular character.
 To make matters more complicated a language may have multiple writing systems for expressing it, for example Hindi and Urdu.
 Additionally, one writing system may be used for multiple languages for example Arabic script.
-This is one of the reasons that we ensure our translators always translate into there mother tongue, so that nothing of the meaning is lost.
+This is one of the reasons that we ensure our translators always translate into their mother tongue, so that none of the meaning is lost.